-This winter, targets for immunisation have increased and are now set at reaching or exceeding 75% uptake for all at risk groups, which comprise:
+The targets for immunisation are set at reaching or exceeding 75% uptake for all at risk groups, which comprise:

 Don’t Get Flu, Get The Jab

-South Western Ambulance Service NHS Foundation Trust is encouraging people at greater risk from the flu virus to get a free flu jab from their GP.
+South Central Ambulance Service NHS Foundation Trust is encouraging people at greater risk from the flu virus to get a free flu jab from their GP.

 Flu is a highly contagious infection that anyone can catch, and it can be really serious for some.
 People at most risk include those aged 65 or over, pregnant women, and those with health conditions such as severe asthma, chest or heart complaints, and diabetes.